tqec/topologiq/README.md

 python -m run --pyzx:cnot

 # Random series of CNOTs, using PyZX: CNOT_HAD_PHASE_circuit().
+# Ps.
+This one is not actually validated.
+I just realised I changed the circuit after validating a different combination of CNOTs.
+Will change back soon.
 python -m run --pyzx:cnots

 # A medium-size circuit with three interconnected lines.